cefitzg/MGP_plots/README.md

-## Code and Data for "Temporal Dynamics of Faculty Hiring in Mathematics" by Cody FitzGerald, Yitong Huang, Katelyn Plaiser-Leisman, and Chad M. Topaz.
+# Code and Data for "Temporal Dynamics of Faculty Hiring in Mathematics" by Cody FitzGerald, Yitong Huang, Katelyn Plaiser-Leisman, and Chad M. Topaz.

-# Data
+## Data

-MGPdata.csv is an anonmyized data set that was scrapped from the Mathematics Genealogy Project (https://www.genealogy.math.ndsu.nodak.edu/).
-The pipeline used to scrap the data is: https://github.com/chadtopaz/math-prestige. logisticdata.Rdata is a version of MGPdata.csv used for the logistic regression analysis.
+MGPdata.csv is an anonmyized data set that was scrapped from the Mathematics Genealogy Project (https://www.genealogy.math.ndsu.nodak.edu/). logisticdata.Rdata is a version of MGPdata.csv used for the logistic regression analysis.

-# Code
+## Code
 log_reg.R runs the statistical analysis on logisticdata.Rdata (Section 3.3)

 school_list_compute.m computes which university math departments we consider "elite" and which departments we consider "well-placing."